 Transfer to J.D. studies

-As detailed here, LL.M. students who demonstrate a high level of achievement may seek to transfer, upon graduation, to studies leading to a Georgia Law J.D. degree.
+As detailed here, LL.M. students who demonstrate a high level of achievement may seek to transfer, upon graduation, to studies leading to a University of Georgia School of Law J.D. degree.

-As detailed here, students may seek to earn, on an expedited basis, both the Master of Laws (LL.M.) degree from Georgia Law and the Master of Business Administration (M.B.A.) degree from the Terry College of Business, another highly regarded unit of the University of Georgia.
+As detailed here, students may seek to earn, on an expedited basis, both the Master of Laws (LL.M.) degree from the University of Georgia School of Law and the Master of Business Administration (MBA) degree from the Terry College of Business, another highly regarded unit of the University of Georgia.